Ulmus laevis: Notable trees

+The tallest known is at Schwabwiller, Haguenau, Bas-Rhin, France, at 39.4 m tall; two others at the same site are 38.8 m and 36.2 m tall.
+Trees of 35 m or over are also known from Hungary, Poland, and Germany.

 The two largest known trees in Europe are at Gülitz in Germany (3.1 m d.b.h.), and at Komorów in Poland (2.96 m d.b.h. in 2011), known as the Witcher.
 Other veterans survive at Casteau, Belgium (bole-girth 5.15 m), in Rahnsdorf near Berlin (bole-girth 4.5 m) and in Ritvala, Finland (bole-girth 4.49 m).

 A lane of Ulmus laevis is found at Eibergen, Netherlands (see Gallery below), while a large, mature specimen is found within the Alhambra, Granada.

 Ulmus laevis has very occasionally been planted as an ornamental tree in the UK, and even more randomly in countryside hedgerows.
 The UK Champion is at Ferry Farm, on the banks of the Tamar at Harewood, Cornwall (27 m high, 1.8 m d.b.h. in 1997).
 Other examples are few and far between though sometimes of considerable age, surviving amid diseased native elm in Cornwall at Torpoint, and Pencalenick (21 m high, d.b.h.
 1.75 m), and near Over Wallop in Hampshire (16 m high, d.b.h.
 1.3 m 2016) The largest-known aggregation in England is the ring of 50 trees planted circa 1950 within a ring of common lime around a former ammunition dump on the elevated chalk of Salisbury Plain at Hexagon Wood, Larkhill, about 2 km north of Stonehenge.

 In the United States, a tree of 31.4 m (103 ft) in height (2015) grows at 3331 NE Hancock Street in Portland, Oregon; its age is not known.

 Uses

-The timber of the white elm is of poor quality, the cross-grain causing problems when machined, and thus of little practical use, not even as firewood.
+In Finland, young European white elm trees were traditionally grown for the raw material of shaft bows.
+It's leathery bark was also used in tough bindings.

 The density of the timber is significantly lower than that of other European elms.
 However, owing to its rapid growth, tolerance of soil compaction, air pollution and de-icing salts, the tree has long been used for amenity planting in towns and along roadsides.